Connection Machine: References in popular culture

 A CM-5 was featured in the film Jurassic Park in the control room for the island (instead of a Cray X-MP supercomputer as in the novel).
+Two banks, one bank of 4 Units and a single off to the right of the set could be seen in the control room.

 The computer mainframes in Fallout 3 were inspired heavily by the CM-5.

 Cyberpunk 2077 features numerous CM-1/CM-2 style units in various portions of the game.

+The b-side to Clock DVA's 1989 single "The Hacker" is titled "The Connection Machine" in reference to the CM-1.